Česukai

 Česukai is a village in Varėna district municipality, in Alytus County, southeastern Lithuania.
 According to the 2001 census, the village has a population of 5 people.
 The village is located 1 km south to Merkinė, between Nemunas and Merkys rivers, at Dzūkija National Park. Česukai is surrounded by a pine forest and it is only reachable by a forest road which branches from Vilnius-Hrodno highway.

-Česukai is famous by its bioenergetic pyramid build by a local resident Povilas Žėkas.
+Česukai is famous for its bioenergetic pyramid built by a local resident, Povilas Žėkas.
 It is on the site of where he had a mystical experience as a child of seven on 20 August 1990.
 It attracts a broad range of people such as Laima Paksienė, wife of Rolandas Paksas, who goes there every two weeks sometimes with her whole family.
 She participated in a campaign to save the pyramid from demolition when this was proposed by Lithuanian officials.
 Many people visit this place believing that this pyramid has healing powers.